-Transforming Europe's Borders: The future of travel is digital
+Transforming Europe's Borders: the future of travel is digital

 As governments around the world strive to control the COVID-19 pandemic that has seen borders closed and international travel brought to a near-total standstill, the 27 Member States of the European Union (EU) face an additional challenge: implementing the Entry/Exit System (EES).

-Streamlining entry and exit procedures
+Streamlining entry and exit procedure

 Due to come into operation in early 2022, EES will replace the current method of manually stamping passports of non-EU citizens (aka Third Country Nationals).
 It will be an automated technology system designed to register travelers – irrespective of their visa status – every time they cross an external border to the EU.
 EES will record travel document information, biometric data as well as the date, time, and place of each traveler’s entry to and exit from the EU.